 Example: Our business, Canopy Media, would use a keyword like website design Collingwood or website design Ontario in order to attract local organic search.

-Another excellent way to increase your local reach is to complete your Google Places listing.
+Another excellent way to increase your local reach is to complete your Google My Business listing.

 If you’ve ever done a local search then you’ve seen a local listing.
 Visually you see a map with pins on it listing the local businesses for your search geographically with additional contact information along the left side of the page.